ihsn/SDCPractice/sdcMicro.rst

 	## Difference of Eigenvalues: 0.000%
 	## ---------------------------------------------------------------------------

-Table 7.2 presents the names of the slots and their respective contents.
+:numref:`tab72` presents the names of the slots and their respective contents.
 The slot names can be listed using the function slotNames(), which is illustrated in :numref:`code79`.
 Not all slots are used in all cases.
 Some slots are filled only after applying certain methods, e.g., evaluating a